Thanks for visiting Free Tours by Foot New York!

 If you’re not too worried about getting a good view of the Statue of Liberty, you may want to consider a different observation deck.

 If you need more help picking just one of the skyscraper observation decks, read our post Which to visit: Empire State Building, Top of the Rock or the Freedom Tower.

-Before or after your visit to the Freedom Tower, consider taking one of our pay-what-you-wish guided tour of Ground Zero and 9/11 Memorial.
+Before or after your visit to the Freedom Tower, consider taking one of our pay-what-you-wish guided tours of Ground Zero and 9/11 Memorial.

-On Tuesdays, we run our 9/11 and World Trade Center Tour at 1 pm.
+On Tuesdays, we run our 9/11 and the World Trade Center Tour at 1 pm.

 Helpful tips when visiting Lower Manhattan

 If you would like to join us on one of our tours, take a look at our tour calendar.
 We offer more than 35 tours that explore many parts of Manhattan and Brooklyn.
 We also have more than 20 self-guided tours you can use on mobile devices.